punkstable-protocol/ifarm-protocol/README.md

 # ifarm Protocol
 ## The Protocol
-Yam is an experimental protocol building upon the most exciting innovations in programmable money and governance.
+ifarm is an experimental protocol building upon the most exciting innovations in programmable money and governance.
 Built by a team of DeFi natives, it seeks to create:

 •	a next generation Yield Farming aggregator<br/>
 •	a governable treasury to further support stability<br/>